rohit12crj/Study-Notes/Docker/notes.md

 ✅ what does docker daemon off does in Dockerfile

 ---
-✅ give me an exmaple where u will use both entrpoint & CMD
+✅ give me an exmaple where u will use both entrypoint & CMD

 ---
 ✅ Difference between package.json & package-lock.json